indiscripts/IdExtenso/tools/README.md

 		progress      (1 or Function) If supplied, callback function invoked during the process.
 The `progress` function is assumed to support two arguments, `percent` (unsigned int) and `message` (string), in that order.
-At regular time intervals, the scrambler calls the progress function with `percent` set to the current scanning location coerced into an integral percentage, and `message` set to the string: "Scanning JSXBIN: <location>/<length>."
+At regular time intervals, the scanner calls the progress function with `percent` set to the current scanning location coerced into an integral percentage, and `message` set to the string: "Scanning JSXBIN: <location>/<length>."